Auto accident coverage and adding additional coverage

 It gives you an extra layer of protection in case you or your passengers are injured in an auto accident.
 Suppose your passenger is injured in an accident caused by another driver.
 If you have Medical Payments coverage, your policy can pay for injuries without waiting to see what the other driver’s insurance may cover.
 Your insurance company will pay for your passenger’s injuries and then your insurer can seek to recover those payments from the other driver, if they choose to.
 While each policy is different, they will typically include coverage for dislocations, lacerations, concussions, fractures, eye injuries, burns, dental accidents and accidental death and dismemberment.
 Many even include things like crutches or lodging if they’re needed.
 Your VIU by HUB Advisory Team can give you a full list of coverages for the policies you’re considering.

 The best part of these policies—aside from not facing financial loss—is that they stay with you.
-You can move states or change jobs and that auto accident insurance will be right there with you.
+You can move to a new location or change jobs and that auto accident insurance will be right there with you.

 Enjoy the ride with the right auto insurance